 - Carpal Tunnel Syndrome – nerves running through the arm travel across the wrist joint and connect to the hand through the carpal tunnel.
 Inflammation in the carpal tunnel can press on these nerves and cause acute pain.

-- Distal Radius Fracture – a strong impact to the wrist during a car accident can cause a distal radius fracture–that is, the part of the radius that meets the wrist.
+- Distal Radius Fracture – a strong impact to the wrist can cause a distal radius fracture–that is, the part of the radius that meets the wrist.

 Trusted Pain Management Doctors Treating Arm Pain

 Arm pain is a complicated, often debilitating medical condition that impacts not only physical and mental well-being but your way of life.
 At 911 Pain Management, our pain management clinic focuses on helping your arm recover and regain its use without the hindrance of pain through non-narcotic, medication-based treatments and procedures to psychiatric treatment to solve the problem at its root:

 - Due to direct tissue injury, such as an elbow strain

 - Due to nerve injury or a nervous system disease, such as carpal tunnel

 - A mix of tissue and nerve injury

 If you are looking for a reliable pain management specialist, 911 Pain Management is your best option, offering vital pain management services to help you, such as:

 Pharmacological therapy targets the source of your arm pain through prescribed medication.
 Along with an intake schedule that will ensure the effectiveness of your medication, our staff will work with you to find a non-narcotic medication that meets your needs and relieves your arm pain.